Atif0110/routeforge/README.md

 # RouteForge - Intelligent Model Routing

 RouteForge is a provider-independent prompt-routing backend.
-Given a prompt and optional routing preferences, it scores the configured language models and returns the model that should handle the request.
+Given a prompt, it scores the configured language models and returns the model that should handle the request.

+This repository packages the **core S2 Sweep implementation** at its savings setting, not a TrustRouter-plus-Burr integration.
+Everything needed to run it is included here, with no Burr or TrustRouter framework dependency at runtime.

-The repository includes the trained classifier artifacts, routing policy, FastAPI service, command-line interface, browser console, Chromium browser integration prototype, deployment configuration, and tests.
+The repository includes the trained classifier artifacts, routing policy, FastAPI service, command-line interface, browser console, browser integration prototype, and tests.

-RouteForge does not generate answers or call a model provider from the backend.
-Its core job ends after it returns a routing decision and selected model ID.
+RouteForge does not generate an answer or call a model provider from the backend.
+Its job ends after it returns a model ID and the associated routing information.

-**Implementation note:** The browser extension is a separate integration layer.
-It can optionally map the selected historical RouterBench model ID to a visible model in ChatGPT or Claude and, when explicitly enabled by the user, submit the prompt.
-The backend itself remains provider-independent.

 ---

-## What RouteForge Does
+## How RouteForge Works

-RouteForge combines a trained S2 classifier with a quality/cost routing policy.

 ```text
 Prompt